 You do not need any previous experience or qualifications to enrol on this course.
 It is open to all students as long as they are 16 or over to enrol on this course.

-The approximate amount of time required to complete the course is 270 hours.
+The approximate amount of time required to complete the course is 270 hours.^ Back to top ^

-This course is knowledge based, but it includes a practical aspect which will be used to demonstrate your skills.
-To meet the criteria, you will be required to interact with a number of case study scenarios and provide audio / visual evidence to support these skills.
-This is so your assessor can see how you apply your knowledge to different situations and to help you confidently practising your new learnt skills.
+This course is knowledge-based, however, it includes a practical aspect so that you can demonstrate your newly-found skills.
+To meet the assessment criteria, you will be required to interact with several case study scenarios and provide audio/visual evidence to support these skills.
+This is so your assessor can see how you apply your knowledge to different situations, which will, in turn, help you confidently practise your skills in the future.

-You will also be required to produce a variety of activity records and reflective accounts as well as a development journal to help you track and reflect on the ways you have applied you counselling skills in your everyday life.
+You will also be required to produce a variety of activity records and reflective accounts, as well as a development journal to help you track and reflect on the ways you have applied your counselling skills in your everyday life.^ Back to top ^

 Need proof of your English and Maths skills?
 Want to catch up and learn more English and Maths?
 You can for free when you sign up to this learndirect course.

-All professional development students are eligible for the NUS Extra card, which gives you access to over 200 UK student discounts with brands like Co-op, Amazon and ASOS.
-Apply and find out more at http://cards.nusextra.co.uk/
+All professional development students are eligible for the NUS Extra / Totum card, which gives you access to over 200 UK student discounts with brands like Co-op, Amazon and ASOS.
+Apply and find out more athttp://cards.nusextra.co.uk/